Wednesday, 16 January 2019

 SHIPPING

 As the ship Rosalia, once known as the Don Juan — we were not aware until Tuesday, that she had been remained — is attracting some attention, and is likely to be further heard of, we take the opportunity afforded us by the Collector of Customs and Captain Thomson, the Board of Trade Surveyor, to publish the official reports made in connection with the above vessel.
 As appears from the reports further on, the Surveyor seems to have acted throughout with moderation and good feeling.
 The first report is dated April 3rd, and is addressed to Captain Clark, of the Ship Rosalia.
-It was as follows:— "I have the honour to bring under your notice that, in order to make the ship Rosalia (at present under your charge) seaworthy, it will, in my opinion, be necessary to caulk well the seams from keel to mast, to sheath her from the gunwale to the round of the bilge with long lengths of good Oregon or kauri pine planks, four inches in thickness, properly fastened with through-bolts, and wall caulked; one new iron breast-hook, heavier and longer in the tails than the broken one, and to be put in alongside of same, and properly fastened.
+It was as follows:— "I have the honour to bring under your notice that, in order to make the ship Rosalia (at present under your charge) seaworthy, it will, in my opinion, be necessary to caulk well the seams from keel to mast, to sheath her from the gunwale to the round of the bilge with long lengths of good Oregon or kauri pine planks, four inches in thickness, properly fastened with through-bolts, and well caulked; one new iron breast-hook, heavier and longer in the tails than the broken one, and to be put in alongside of same, and properly fastened.
 The vessel to be refastened throughout, to be re-coppered, and all defective planks, staunchions, and mainrail of the bulwarks to be renewed.
 Hopeful that will meet with your approval, and that you will cause the afore-mentioned repairs to be carried out, I am; &c.
 Wm Thomson, Surveyor."
 The next report is dated April 26th, and is addressed to the Collector of Customs, as follows :— "To the Collector of Customs.
 Port Chalmers, 26th April, accordance with your instructions I have made a thorough survey of the ship Don Juan, alias the Rosalia; and have the honour to report as follows —That there has not been any longitudinal binding put in, but a very partial refastening done, the bulwark not caulked, and the bottom not coppered.
 Therefore, the vessel is not in a seaworthy condition.
-This vessel came into port very leaky, out shape, and very much strained.
-She is about 19 years old, built of pine in a Swedish port, not according to Lloyd's rules for binding even when new; many of the fastenings that are started are left untouched, the butts and seams in the bottom are very wide, and in consequence the oakum is liable to fall out when the vessel begins to work, which she is certain to do in a seaway; and nothing short of the repairs I recommended in my communication of the 3rd inst. to the owner Captain Clark (of which you have a copy), will put that vessel in a seaworthy condition.—Signed —W. Thomson, Surveyor."
+This vessel came into port very leaky, out of shape, and very much strained.
+She is about 19 years old, built of pine in a Swedish port, not according to Lloyd's rules for binding even when new; many of the fastenings that are started are left untouched, the butts and seams in the bottom are very wide, and in consequence the oakum is liable to fall out when the vessel begins to work, which she is certain to do in a seaway; and nothing short of the repairs I recommended in my communication of the 3rd inst. to the owner Captain Clark (of which you have a copy), will put that vessel in a seaworthy condition. — Signed — W. Thomson, Surveyor."
 This is the stage at which the case has arrived, but we understand it is not to be left here, but will probably come before the law courts.'
 Hence we withhold comment, and also because the Rosalia is closed to our inspection.
 At the same time we may observe that Captain Thomson is to be commended for doing what he has done in the cause of duty - and a very disagreeable duty it is. -Otago Daily Times, 29/4/1875.

 Amongst the passengers by the steamer Hawea were Captain Twise and Messrs Meech and Cook, master shipwrights, the surveyors appointed by the Government to inspect and report upon the ship Don Juan.
 That no local influence of any kind might be brought to bear upon them, Mr Ward, the Registrar of the Supreme Court, was in waiting to receive them when, the Hawea arrived, and with him they subsequently went on board the Don Juan.
 The survey proceedings are to be kept a profound secret until the case again comes on for hearing. -Otago Daily Times, 6/9/1875.